clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/9-improve-data-path-performance-between-networks-expressroute-fastpath.md

 FastPath still requires a virtual network gateway to be created to exchange routes between virtual network and on-premises network.

-## Choose when to use ExpressRoute FastPath
+### Gateway requirements for ExpressRoute FastPath

 To configure FastPath, the virtual network gateway must be either: